szczyglis-dev/py-gpt/README.md

 ## Recent changes:

+# 2.0.136 (2024-01-31)

+- Improved integration of Agent mode with llama-index sub-mode
+- Updated documentation and locales

 # 2.0.135 (2024-01-31)

-- Fixed stopping agent after first run in Agent mode when set iterations > 0
+- Fixed issue where the agent would stop after the first run in Agent mode when the number of iterations was set to non-infinity.
-- Added section `Agent` in settings, with options: sub-mode to use (Chat, completion, langchain, llama_index) and with option to choose index to use
+- Added "Agent" section in the settings, with options to select the sub-mode to use (Chat, Completion, Langchain, Llama-index, etc.) and an option to choose the index to use.
-- Added current run status in Agent mode
+- Implemented a feature to display the current run status in Agent mode.

 # 2.0.134 (2024-01-30)